create3000/x_ite/docs/_posts/components/Layering/Layer.md

 Layer contains a list of children nodes that define the contents of the layer.

-The Layer node belongs to the **Layering** component and requires at least level **1,** its default container field is *layers.* It is available from X3D version 3.2 or higher.
+The Layer node belongs to the **Layering** component and requires at least support level **1,** its default container field is *layers.* It is available from X3D version 3.2 or higher.

 ## Hierarchy